 3. SIGNIFICANT ACCOUNTING POLICIES

-Except as detailed in note 26, the accounting policies set out below have been applied consistently to all periods presented in these financial statements and have been applied consistently by the company.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements and have been applied consistently by the company.

 3.1 Adoption of new and revised Standards and Interpretations